 Can I change PowerPoint starting slide number?

-Trying to work out how to change all fonts in PowerPoint?
+Trying to work out how to change all the fonts in PowerPoint?
 Issues with inconsistent fonts?
-This step by step guide is here to help.
+This step by step guide, along with some troubleshooting tips is here to help.
 Read on for the steps to changing the font of all slides at once in PowerPoint and for changing specific fonts.

 PowerPoint is a popular presentation software that allows you to create slides with text, images, animations, and more.
 One of the features that you can customize in PowerPoint is the font of your text.
 You can choose from a variety of fonts, sizes, colors, and styles to suit your theme and audience.